Physiome/pmrplatform/README.md

-# pmrmodel
+# Physiome Model Repository

-This library provides the core model for the next generation of PMR - Physiome Model Repository.
+This is the Cargo workspace for the PMR project, for building the next generation of Physiome Model Repository.

 ## Build